-Welcome to the Saptutorials, Today we will take close look at Variant Configuration. it’s a tool that simplifies the complex manufacturing process when the manufacturer is having various specifications for the same product products.
+Welcome to the Saptutorials, Today we will take close look at Variant Configuration. it’s a tool that simplifies the complex manufacturing process when the manufacturer has various specifications for the same product products.
 E,g, Car.
-Car price started with standard equipment, Now if want to buy any specific feature that will cost higher than the car base price.SAP Variant Configuration allowed us to meet such a requirement without any enhancement.
+Car price starts with standard equipment, Now if want to buy any specific feature that will cost higher than the car base price.SAP Variant Configuration allowed us to meet such a requirement without any enhancement.

 Many times with simple changes to existing products we can satisfy the customer’s expectations. just adding new attributes to the existing products.
 Variant configuration is one response where we create properties for material and configure the material to match the customer’s expectations.